fubinf/sedrila/docs/students.md

 In order to describe which tasks the instructor should check, you need to prepare a file, called `submission.yaml` containing the list of tasks to be checked.
-In fact, if you obeyed the commit convention described above, `sedrila` is going to prepare that file for you by collecting the names of all tasks you have recorded times for (and that are not yet accepted).
+In fact, if you obeyed the commit convention described above, `sedrila` can prepare that file for you by collecting the names of all tasks you have recorded times for (and that are not yet accepted).
+To do this, either call
+`sedrila student --op prepare` or call `sedrila student` and choose 'prepare' in the menu.

 All you need to do then is kick out entries that are not yet submission-ready.
+To do this, either edit file `submission.yaml` with any text editor or call `sedrila student --op webapp` and do it in the browser.
+(The webapp is convenient for inspecting the submission-readiness of tasks where you are not sure whether they have been completed or not.)

 The instructor will use that same file to record which of your submitted tasks are accepted and to record feedback explaining what's wrong with those that are rejected.

-To create the draft version of `submission.yaml`, call

-`sedrila student --submission`

-The command output will explain the next steps.
+To send your submissions to the instructor, you need to commit `submission.yaml` with the appropriate commit message, push that commit (and those of your previous work), and send the instructor an email in a certain format.

+To do this, either first call `sedrila student --op commit`, then `sedrila student --op push`, then follow the instructions shown.
+Or just call `sedrila student` and perform those two commands from the menu.

 ## 5. How to see what you have done so far

-Call `sedrila student` in order to see a list of the tasks you have submitted so far, the associated timevalues, and possibly the sum of the associated actual work times.
+Call `sedrila student --op webapp` in order to view the "work report", a list of the tasks you have submitted so far, the associated timevalues, and possibly the sum of the associated actual work times.
 The work times are available only insofar as you have used the commit message format described in 3.2 above.